oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 **Async Command Invocation Sequence Diagram**
 ![](Async-action-type-invocation-sequence-diagram.jpeg "fig:Async-action-type-invocation-sequence-diagram.jpeg")
 When command has tasks, it shares the same sequence as the previous sequence, except the last step.
 The async command will be resurrected by the AsyncTaskManager once there are no more active tasks for the command and will execute the *CommandBase.endAction()* for that command, in which the final state of the command will be set.

+When Backend is initializing, the commands which are in progress are being examined for their status.
+If the command has tasks, the tasks status is being examined and upon completion of tasks, the command will be finalized (by *CommandBase.endAction()*).
+If the command has no tasks, it status should be marked as failed command.

+Maintenance of the command entity and command task info:

+A scheduler will be responsible for clearing obsolete command entities and tasks info data from the database.
+There will be two different configuration value:

+1. Successful command time-to-leave - the duration for holding command which ended with success in database.
+2. Failed command time-to-leave - the duration for holding command which ended with failure in database.

+When command entity is being cleared from the database, all relevant data is being cleared as well: command task info and command sequence if exist.

 #### Events